skojaku/qstest/README.md

 ```

 ## How to provide my measure of community size to **qstest**
 You can use your measure of community size for the significance test.
-To this end, write a function (by any name) for computing the size of a community as follows.
+To do this, write a function, by any name, that computes the size of a community as follows.

 ```python
     sz = my_sfunc( network, community )
 ```

-#### Input -
+#### Input
  * `network` - Networkx Graph class instance.
  * `community` - List of nodes belonging to a community

-#### Output -
+#### Output
   * `sz` - Size of the community

 Then, provide the implemented **my_sfunc** to **qstest**: